 Variants in Common Multi-factorial Diseases

 Important diseases associated with aging, such as diabetes, are linked to OriB variants both in mtDNA and in nuclear genes involved in mtDNA maintenance.
 MtDNA contributes to common diseases such as type 2 diabetes and dilated cardiomyopathy (the commonest cause for heart transplants in young people).
 We have studied a common polymorphic mtDNA variant (the so-called OriB variant, see below), which is present in 8% of UK Caucasians, 50% of Pima Indians and >95% of Polynesians.
-We have shown that the 16189 variant is associated with i) type 2 diabetes, ii) thinness up to middle life, iii) high placental weight, iv) iron loading in haemochromatosis , v) dilated cardiomyopathy and deafness.
+We have shown that the OriB variant is associated with i) type 2 diabetes, ii) thinness up to middle life, iii) high placental weight, iv) iron loading in haemochromatosis , v) dilated cardiomyopathy and deafness.
 Investigators in other centres have confirmed the association with diabetes and with thinness, and have also shown that it is a risk factor for endometrial cancer and other multifactorial disorders.
 Unlike many other polymorphisms that have been implicated in type 2 diabetes, the variant is likely to have bona fide functional consequences because it has arisen many times independently in the various populations studied, excluding a founder effect.
+Collaborator Ian Holt showed that this variant maps precisely to a novel origin of mtDNA replication.
 Furthermore we have preliminary evidence that the variant has functional effects on glucose uptake and mtDNA segregation in cultured cells.

 Understanding the contribution of mtDNA to common diseases may lead to new therapies.
 Even a modest reduction would have profound implications on health expenditure, as diabetes and its complications are the sixth largest cost on the British National Health Service budget.

 ccccctcccc Wild type sequence